mkforsb/gtk-utils/gtk_css/README.md

 # gtk_css

-This is a silly non-recommended tool that can help you pretend as if GTK exposed more properties over CSS, such as `hexpand` and `xalign`.
+This is a silly *non-recommended*, *heavily incomplete* tool that can help you pretend as if GTK exposed more properties over CSS, such as `hexpand` and `xalign`.

 ## Examples